-I had a similar kumquat scone back in February at one of my favorite spots in Oakland.
-Kumquats are a love or hate type of fruit and I am on the love camp but did not always feel that way.
-It wasn’t until I tried marmalade made from them that I decided to give them a go.
-Unfortunately, this bitter and sour fruit is only available during a short period in the winter and early spring.
-Last week I spied some in at the market and grabbed a handful so I could work on a recipe for these Kumquat Scones.
+I had a similar kumquat scone back in February at one of my favorite breakfast spots.
+Kumquats are a love or hate type of citrus.
+I am on the love camp but did not always feel that way.
+It wasn’t until I tried kumquat marmalade that I decided to start using them more often at home.
+Kumquats are now in season and after spying them in the market I grabbed a couple of handfuls and started to work on a recipe for these Kumquat Scones.

-Now that we are in lockdown I have a lot of time to work on my passion projects and one of those is baking.
-Trial and error and lots of complaining from Lenny that we had too many scones in the house and then I finally nailed it.
-You definitely need to bake the kumquats with a little sugar before mixing it into the dough.
+Now that we are in lockdown I have a lot of time to work on passion projects and one of those is baking.
+Trial and error and lots of complaining from Lenny that we had too many scones in the house but I finally nailed it this kumquat scone recipe.
+You definitely need to bake the kumquats with a little sugar before mixing them with the dough.
 I tried adding them raw and the scones were to bitter even for my taste.
 As well I found that the juice from the raw kumquats added a tacky feeling to the dough and the scones just did not bake well.

 Lastly, the key to making these scones super delicious is using butter that has at least 85% butterfat.
 I actually do all my baking with butter that has high butterfat and the recipes come out so much better.
 With scones, it helps make a flakey and more moist scone.
 I hate when a scone is over dry and crumbs apart.